 To his family and friends, he was Louis although he referred to himself as RLS.

 Much of his young life was dogged by bronchitis and pneumonia and was remembered as a time that was, “full of fever, nightmare, insomnia, painful days and interminable nights.”

-Consequently in the early years his health made it difficult to attend school on a regular basis and his parent arrange a private tutor to fill the gap.
+Consequently, in the early years, his health made it difficult to attend school on a regular basis and his parent arranged a private tutor to fill the gap.

 Although he loved the outdoor aspect of the course he hated the grind of the office work forcing him to tell his father that all he wanted to do was write.
-As a compromise he agreed to study law and he graduated in 1875.
+As a compromise, he agreed to study law and subsequently graduated in 1875.

 Married in San Francisco

 In September 1876 in Grez, France he met American Frances Matilda Van de Grift Osbourne (Fanny), a married woman with two children.